arthurnishimoto/arthurnishimoto.github.io/_posts/2022-08-01-UICVRCampus.md

 </p>

-I also created a custom building model of the [Science and Engineering Offices (SEO)](https://arthurnishimoto.blogspot.com/2015/10/uic-science-and-engineering-offices.html) to fill out campus details around the new CS building for context.
+I also created a custom building model of the [Science and Engineering Offices (SEO)](https://arthurnishimoto.blogspot.com/2015/10/uic-science-and-engineering-offices.html) and Engineering Research Facility (ERF) to fill out campus details around the new CS building for context.
+These models were based on 2D CAD floorplans as well as manual photos and measurements.
 I also modeling the SEO Memorial Grove based on the grounds plan.